One of the best ways to reduce your CO2 footprint is to minimize your meat consumption and replace it with fresh produce.

 Herb Keeper – Herbs can be expensive, don’t let them go to waste and keep them fresh and tasty.

 Snapware Pyrex Food Keeper – Bake, snap on the lid and store for later in the week.
 Doesn’t get much easier.

 Glass Cup Storage Containers – Protects the nutrients, minimize food waste

 Salad Spinner – The starting point for any kitchen.

 Salad Dressing Mixer – Basic dressing ingredients are surprisingly simple.
 If you do any cooking at all, you already have all the ingredients in your cabinet.
 Forego, those expensive dressings that are shipped long distances and make your own in your kitchen with local, fresher ingredients.

-Buy these green cooking essentials for you, a loved one just starting out in a new kitchen, or a friend and help everyone reduce their carbon footprint, one meal, one bite, at a time.
-Plus, probably their waste line as well.
+Consider building a “green” kitchen collection for either yourself, a loved one, new neighbor, or friend who are just starting out in a new kitchen.
+Give them something handy to put them on the pathway of reducing their carbon footprint, one meal, one tasty bite at a time.
+Plus, probably, their waste line as well.